Chapter 7 Bankruptcy Attorney

 Often, the first question asked by a person contacting our office is “Do I qualify for bankruptcy?”
 Qualifications for bankruptcy vary by individual and situation, but generally, you qualify for bankruptcy if your budget does not have cover reasonable living expenses and payments to your creditors.
 Living expenses and required payments must be reviewed on a case-by-case basis, but if you find yourself struggling to pay bills each month, you may qualify for bankruptcy.

-Chapter 7 bankruptcies remain on your credit report for 10 years and Chapter 13 bankruptcies remain on your credit report for 7 years.
+Chapter 7 and 13 Bankruptcies remain on your credit report for 7 to 10 years.
 Although this is a long time, you should consider how your current report looks.
 If your credit report is full of late and missing payments and overextended debts, a bankruptcy may not make much difference on your report.

 Many people get credit cards, car loans, and buy houses after their bankruptcy.
 Discuss how your situation may be affected when you meet with your attorney.